BANGAUTOGLASS

 Many comprehensive auto insurance policies do cover ADAS calibration when it's required as part of a windshield replacement claim.
 Whether calibration is covered depends on your specific policy, your deductible, and how the claim is structured.
 If you have a glass-only rider or zero-deductible glass coverage, calibration may be included — but this varies.

 If you haven't started your insurance claim yet, Bang AutoGlass can help walk you through the process and assist with what you'll need.
-We can't file the claim for you, but we can help you understand what to gather and what questions to ask your insurer so that calibration coverage is properly addressed upfront rather than after the fact.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When you call to schedule, let us know your coverage situation.
 Getting that clarity before your appointment avoids surprises on either end.